awkena/panGenomeBreedr/README.md

 | *Fig. 1.
 Imagined workflow for the `panGenomeBreedr` package.
 The workflow involves taking manual inputs of candidate gene(s) obtained from literature, GWAS, QTL mapping, or genomic scans.
 The program utilizes the input information to perform homology searches to identify orthologs/paralogs.
 Using pangenome resources available for your crop and SNPEFF annotations, the program will characterize mutations within the input candidate gene to identify high-impact or putative causal variants (PCV).
 Trait-predictive KASP markers will be designed based on the identified PCV and other marker types.
 The program implements the validation of designed KASP markers in a hypothesis-driven manner for both trait-predictive and background markers.* |

-In its current development version, `panGB` provides customizable functions for KASP marker QC visualization to test hypotheses on marker validation and effectiveness. `panGB` will host a user-friendly shiny application to enable non-R users to access its functionalities outside
+In its current development version, `panGB` provides customizable functions for **KASP marker design and validation** (Steps 2 and 3 in Figure 1).

-R. Capabilities for KASP marker design will be added soon.
+`panGB` will host a user-friendly shiny application to enable non-R users to access its functionalities outside R.

-LGC Genomics’ current visualization tool is platform-specific— the SNP Viewer program runs only on Windows, thus preventing Mac and other non-Windows platform customers from utilizing it.
+LGC Genomics’ current visualization tool is platform-specific — the SNP Viewer program runs only on Windows, thus preventing Mac and other non-Windows platform customers from utilizing it.
 The SNP Viewer program does not incorporate standardized conventions for visualizing the